lil-lab/nccg/README.md

 ### Build the jar file

-The main entry point for NCCG is the file BLAH.
 To build the jar file do the following:

 1. Right click on `amr.neural/src/edu.uw.cs.lil.amr.neural.exp/AmrNeuralGenericExp.java`
    and right click on `export-->java-->Runnable jar file`.